Elements of a DUI Offense

 Finally, the defendant's BAC level can be determined through one of three methods.
 The most common of these methods involves an analysis of the defendant's breath.
 Other tests analyze the blood or urine of the defendant.
 Refinements in the methods by which a defendant's BAC is determined have strengthened the ability of prosecutors to prove this BAC.
 However, these tests are not above reproach, and skilled defense attorneys may be able to successfully attack the methods by which the defendant's BAC was analyzed.
 While a driver can refuse certain BAC tests, there can be serious penalties for refusal.

 The details of driving under the influence elements can be difficult to figure out.
-If you have been arrested or charged with DUI, you can consult with an experienced DUI attorney where you live (DUI laws can vary significantly between jurisdictions).
-For more basic information on this topic, you can visit FindLaw’s DUI section.
+If you have been arrested or charged with DUI, you likely will benefit from the assistance of an experienced attorney.
+Although lawyers are not cheap (they provide a valuable service, after all), you can have your DUI case reviewed today at no cost to you.